Park-Joonyoung/park-joonyoung.github.io/_posts/Paper Reading/2025-02-16-A-Survey-of-Quantization-Methods-for-Efficient-Neural-Network-Inference.md

 However, PTQ results in lower accuracy compared to QAT, especially for low-precision quantization.
 There are several approaches to mitigate the accuracy degradation of PTQ.
 - Bias correction:
-    - Observes inherent bias in the mean and variance of the weight values and correct it.
+    - Observes inherent bias in the mean and variance of the weight values and corrects it.
 - Equalizing the weight ranges:
-    - ACIQ: analyticially computes the optimal clipping range and the channel-wise bitwidth setting for PTQ.
+    - ACIQ: Analytically computes the optimal clipping range and the channel-wise bitwidth setting for PTQ.
-    - OMSE: removes channel-wise quantization on activation (since it is hard to deploy on hardware) and conduct PTQ by optimizing the L2 distance between the quantized tensor and the corresponding floating point tensor.
+    - OMSE: Removes channel-wise quantization on activation (since it is hard to deploy on hardware) and conducts PTQ by optimizing the L2 distance between the quantized tensor and the corresponding floating-point tensor.
-    - Outlier channel splitting (OCS): duplicates and halves the channels containing outlier values
+    - Outlier channel splitting (OCS): Duplicates and halves the channels containing outlier values.
     - AdaRound: an adaptive rounding method that better reduces the loss.

 #### 3. Zero-shot quantization (ZSQ)